 Women with CAH can get pregnant.
 In some of the women, high levels of androgens disrupt the regular release of the egg from the ovary, a process known as ovulation (pronounced ov-yuh-LEY-shun).
 Some women also have irregular menstrual cycles.
 These problems can make it more difficult to get pregnant.
 These women often can be helped with medicines.

 Women with CAH who want to become pregnant can meet with a reproductive endocrinologist (pronounced en-doh-kruh-NOL-uh-jist).
 This is a health care provider who specializes in fertility issues.

 Women with CAH who become pregnant should continue taking their medications.
-They should work closely with their health care providers to ensure their own health and that of the fetus.

 Men with CAH can father children.
 The main challenges for these men are low testosterone (a hormone important for male fertility and sexual function), and growths in the testicles called adrenal rest tissue.
 These problems can cause reduced sperm production.
 These issues tend to occur when hormone imbalances are not well controlled with medicines.
 Men who wish to father children should take all medicines as directed.
 A health care provider may recommend that males with CAH who have gone through puberty get an ultrasound of the testicles.
 The ultrasound provides a picture of the inside of the testicle and can help a health care provider detect abnormal growths.
 Future ultrasounds can be compared with the original to quickly identify any problems.

 - Congenital Adrenal Hyperplasia Research Education & Support Foundation. (n.d.).
 Frequently asked questions: Can I send my child to daycare?
 Retrieved from http://www.caresfoundation.org/productcart/pc/faqs_cah.html#daycare [top]